 From the quaint city life of Albi to the rustic vineyards of Gaillac, the Tarn gives you a sophisticated adventure

-A two-hour flight from Manchester to Toulouse-Blagnac, the closest international airport to the Tarn region, and you reach this undiscovered gem in south-west France.
+A two-hour flight from Manchester to Toulouse-Blagnac, the closest international airport to the Tarn region of France, and you reach this undiscovered gem in the south-west of the country.
 Take everything you love about rural France – the food, the wine, the picturesque views and the laid back way of life and add in an alluring mix of character and charm and you arrive at the Tarn.
 Here are 14 things to do while you are there.

 1.Explore the delightful city of Albi